OpenBB-finance/OpenBB/CONTRIBUTING.md

 1. Each function should have default values for non critical kwargs

     - Why?
-It increases code readability and acts as an input example for the functions arguments.
+It increases code readability and acts as an input example for the function's arguments.
 This increases the ease of use of the functions through the SDK, but also just generally.

     > Watch out, add default values whenever possible, but take care for not adding mutable default arguments!
 [More info](https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments)